rmurphey/cornerbycorner.org/src/pages/join-us.md

 ## Connect With Us

-- Join our weekly newsletter for updates
 - Share your experience on social media using #CornerByCorner
 - Email us at [contact@cornerbycorner.org](mailto:contact@cornerbycorner.org) (if you'd like to register your corner or have questions)

 ## Already Protesting?

 If you're already holding a corner, please let us know!
 We're creating a map of active corners to inspire others and show the growing strength of our movement.

+## Can’t make it to the corner?

+There are lots of other ways to help:

+- Promote our work on social media.
+- Purchase supplies and make signs for others.
+- Join our Discord for other opportunities.